awslabs/linter-rules-for-nextflow/README.md

 ### Update the Ruleset

-When a rule is created it should be added to the `resources/rulesets/healthomics.xml` file.
-Entries use the fully qualified class name of the rule.
+When a rule is created it should be added to the `linter-rules/src/resources/rulesets/healthomics.xml` file.
+If the rule is general to any
+Nextflow environment then it should **also** be added to the `linter-rules/src/resources/rulesets/general.xml` Entries use the fully qualified class name of the rule.
 Assuming the new Rule is called `NewRule` and the package is `software.amazon.nextflow.rules.healthomics`, the rule to be added will be:

 ```xml